osrf/buildfarm-tools/playbook/buildfarmer/scripted_buildfarm_day.md

 git push
 ```

-When everything is reported, you should add each report/issue to [Buildfarm Payload Board](https://github.com/orgs/osrf/projects/23/views/1) (see [board explanation](./reporting_problems.md#board-explanation)).
+When everything is reported, you should add each report/issue to [Buildfarm Issues Spreadsheet](https://docs.google.com/spreadsheets/d/1gX7Hw_aVsI4U05i2-NxCY66a4CmRy1Yyb6dokK5QtMg/edit?gid=0#gid=0) (see [board explanation](./reporting_problems.md#board-explanation)).
 This way, we can track all the issues happening in the buildfarm in a human readable way

 You can check how to report issues here: [Reporting Problems](./reporting_problems.md)